 Straight into a food processor

-With fluffy and big breadcrumbs, the texture is more crunchy rather than crispy when fried.
+The texture of big, fluffy breadcrumbs is more crunchy than crispy when fried.
 They are more satisfying to eat.
 As I mentioned before, the bread can be fresh.
 You don’t need to dry it out or use stale bread for this.

 Grate frozen bread